tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://www.theparisreview.org/blog/2019/06/27/the-queer-crime-that-launched-the-beats/ para 9

-<mark>Initial press accounts described Carr with a myriad of unmanly attributes, including “a pale slender youth,” “refined,” and “a frail blond youth,” “whose frail build and earnest expression might easily arouse sympathy.”
+<mark>Initial press accounts described Carr with a myriad of unmanly attributes, including "a pale slender youth," "refined," and "a frail blond youth," "whose frail build and earnest expression might easily arouse sympathy."
 The New York tabloids presented the teen as a helpless victim of a psychotic homosexual attack.
-The *Daily Mirror* called the crime a “twisted sex murder.”
-The *New York Daily News* described Carr’s stabbing as an “honor slaying.”
-The *Daily News* contrasted the “mild” expression on Carr’s “young face” against the “33 year old former English teacher” who, Carr claimed, was “a homosexual.”
+The *Daily Mirror* called the crime a "twisted sex murder."
+The *New York Daily News* described Carr's stabbing as an "honor slaying."
+The *Daily News* contrasted the "mild" expression on Carr's "young face" against the "33 year old former English teacher" who, Carr claimed, was "a homosexual."
 In drawing this contrast between youthful innocence and sexual deviance, it was often difficult to discern who was the real victim of the crime.</mark>

 </from>
 </compare>